skybet/skybet.github.io/_posts/2016-02-02-how-we-release-so-frequently.md

 * Database migrations are run
 * The Apache docroot is atomically switched to the new package

-All of this happens with the click of a single button in a Jenkins UI and takes about 10 minutes; the majority of that time spent running tests.
-We have a *lot* of tests; unit tests, integration tests and full stack tests all provide value in their own way, so we have plenty of each.
-If run sequentially, they would take well over an hour to run; so we break them down into smaller chunks and run them all in parallel on a dozen or so Jenkins slaves.
+All of this happens with the click of a single button in a Jenkins UI and takes about 10 minutes: the majority of that time spent running tests.
+We have a *lot* of tests: unit tests, integration tests and full stack tests all provide value in their own way, so we have plenty of each.
+If run sequentially they would take well over an hour to run, so we break them down into smaller chunks and run them all in parallel on a dozen or so Jenkins slaves.

 If that doesn't sound very impressive, that's because it's not.
 There's plenty of room for improvement speed-wise (can you ever really have enough Jenkins slaves?), and certainly having a reasonably quick build process can go